bfpi/klarschiff-backend/README.md

 The project was initiated by the municipality of Rostock (Germany), more precisely its land registry office.

+**This project got superseeded by the new [Klarschiff-Backoffice](https://github.com/bfpi/klarschiff-backoffice).
+All required features and functions got reimplemented within the new application.
+The maintenance and support for this repository was stopped.
+Please migrate to the new Klarschiff-Backoffice.**

 ## Installation
 ### Voraussetzungen an den Arbeitsplatz